 With a new year fast approaching, those with interest in the housing market always wonder what the future months will bring.
 Though real estate is a somewhat unpredictable industry, there are certain trends that may be observed and predictions to be made based on the performance of the previous year.
-We decided to get Alan’s take on what he thinks market conditions will be along the Crystal Coast in 2018.
+We decided to get Alan’s take on what he thinks the market conditions will be along the Crystal Coast coming into 2020.

 1. It will be a seller’s market